-In addition to the number of votes cast, look at what was spent by winning candidates in past elections.
-Dividing the amount spent by the candidate by the number of votes cast will give you thecost per single vote.
+In addition to the number of votes cast, look at what money was spent by winning candidates in past elections.
+Dividing the amount spent by the candidate by the number of votes cast will give you the cost per single vote.
+For federal elections, you can check opensecrets.com.
 This number can vary depending on the elected position and whether it was a general or primary election.

 Let’s look at the math to determine a rough digital budget estimate for a political campaign.